-Because of the change in barometric pressure during ascent and the descent, gases trapped in certain body cavities expand or contract.
+19. Because of the change in barometric pressure during ascent and the descent, gases trapped in certain body cavities expand or contract.
 The inability to pass these gas may cause abdominal pain, toothache or pain in ears or sinuses cavities.
 In some cases, the pain may be so severe as to lead to incapacitation.
-The conditions caused by changing barometric pressure are known as Dysbarisms: any physical damage that results are called Barotraumas.
+The conditions caused by changing barometric pressure are known as Dysbarisms: any physical damage that results is called a Barotraumas.